What to Know

 “It’s concerning and it’s alarming,” Martinez told the I-Team, when he reviewed the results of our lab report.
 That report revealed that two of the brands of oils tested had samples rejected by the lab because they do not meet California standards for quality control.

 NBC 4 New York purchased the Lazarus Naturals sample from an independent seller off Groupon.
-However, Lazarus Naturals said they couldn’t verify that the sample is of their product since they have experienced a problem with counterfeit products sold on unapproved marketplaces.
+However, Lazarus Naturals said they couldn’t verify that the sample is of their product since it did not have a batch number and they have experienced a problem with counterfeit products sold on unapproved marketplaces.
+Only one of the five samples we purchased that had a Lazarus Naturals label contained lead.

 One sample we purchased from CBDistillery contained one pesticide that exceeds California’s acceptable standards.
 A company spokesperson told NBC 4 New York that the batch in question was tested by “an accredited third party lab,” and the amounts of pesticides detected passed that laboratory standards.